leon-ai/docs.getleon.ai/docs/configuration.md

 1. [Create a new IAM user](https://console.aws.amazon.com/iam/home#/users$new?step=details) on the AWS console.
 Choose a `User name` and in the `Access type` section, check `Programmatic access`.
 Then click `Next`.
 2. In the permissions section, use the `Attach existing policies directly` option and search for `Polly`.
 Then check the `AmazonPollyFullAccess` item.
 Then click `Next` (and skip the tag section).
 3. Hit the `Create user` button.
 4. You can see the `Access key ID` and you can also display the `Secret access key`.
-Copy both of them and paste them to the `server/src/config/voice/amazon.json`.
+Copy both of them and paste them to the `server/src/config/voice/amazon.json` Leon's file.

 ### Google Cloud